wasiejen/Free-Snap-Tap/README.md

-# Free Snap Tap: Universal Keyboard Snap Tap Program
+## Free Snap Tap: Universal Keyboard Snap Tap Program

-aka Snap Tapping
+**aka Snap Tapping**

 A Python-based Snap Tapping program compatible with all keyboards, providing enhanced input prioritization for smoother gaming and typing experiences.

 Snap Tapping ensures that the most recent key input is prioritized, even if an opposing key is still pressed.
 This feature is particularly useful in gaming scenarios where precise control is crucial.

-With Tap Groupings you can define your own sets of keys to be oberserved together and be seperately handled.
-The key presses for each Tap Grouping are mutually exclusive - only one will be pressed as output.
+With Tap Groupings, you can define your own sets of keys to be observed together and be separately handled.
+The key presses for each Tap Grouping are mutually exclusive — only one will be pressed as output.

-Now with CLI User Interfave to manage Tap Groupings:
+Now with CLI User Interface to manage Tap Groupings:

 <img src="https://github.com/user-attachments/assets/044bf4e5-f433-46e0-9d19-6f3ba11b8685" width="400" />

-Tap Groupings are now saved in a seperate tap_groups.txt file which can be edited.
+Tap Groupings are now saved in a separate `tap_groups.txt` file which can be edited.

-Each Line represents on Tap Group and each key is to be seperated by a comma.
+Each line represents one Tap Group, and each key is to be separated by a comma.

-String representation or vk-codes (virtual keyboard Codes - list in py file) can be used.
+String representation or vk-codes (virtual keyboard codes—list in py file) can be used.

-### Examples Use Cases
+### Example Use Cases

-- Movement Left Right
+- Movement Left/Right
-- Movement Forward and Backwards
+- Movement Forward/Backward
 - Leaning to the sides
 - Fast weapon switching
 - Flight/Space Sim:
-    - Thottle Up/Down
+  - Throttle Up/Down
   - Movement Up/Down
   - Yaw
   - Pitch
   - Roll

-V0.3
+### Version History

+**V0.3:**
-- added cli UI to manage tap groupings
+- Added CLI UI to manage tap groupings.
-- tap_groups.txt is used to save actual tap groupings, can be edited by hand if needed
+- `tap_groups.txt` is used to save actual tap groupings, can be edited by hand if needed.

-V0.22
+**V0.22:**
-- renamed to Free Snap Tap
+- Renamed to Free Snap Tap.

-V0.2:
+**V0.2:**
-- Now special keys like ctrl, space, alt, win, numpad keys, F-keys usable in Tap Groups.
+- Now special keys like Ctrl, Space, Alt, Win, Numpad keys, F-keys usable in Tap Groups.
 - Just use the string representation (found in py_file in vk_codes dict) or directly the vk-codes.
-Mixing of both in the same Tap Group possible.
+Mixing of both in the same Tap Group is possible.
 - Added an icon! :-D (icons created by Vector Squad - Flaticon)

 ## How Free Snap Tap Works

 Snap Tapping is a feature that enhances your keyboard's responsiveness by prioritizing the most recent key input when multiple keys are pressed simultaneously.
 Here’s how it operates:

 1. **Intercepting Keyboard Input:** The program monitors the keys defined in the Tap Groupings.
 When you press any of these keys, the program intercepts the input.